 Fullerton Lawyer for Juvenile Delinquency Defense

 When a child is involved in a juvenile delinquency case, it means that he or she has been accused of breaking the law.
 In the City of Fullerton, there’s a major concern about juvenile crime, which can apply to anyone under 18 years of age.
 Juvenile delinquency is put into a different category than adult crime because of the recognition that there is a certain immaturity that still exists within people younger than the age of 18, and that may lead to them committing crimes, such as vandalism, theft, or simple assault.
 They might not have the more mature development that is required to fully analyze one’s choices, and the consequences that might come with them.
 However, if the crime is excessively heinous or serious, such as in specific cases of murder, rape, or severe drug charges, then they may be tried as an adult.
 There are some factors that have been shown to play a part in juvenile delinquency, such as a dysfunctional family life/childhood, or complicated upbringing.
 The role of one’s peers is also worthy of being analyzed because of how large of an influence the people around the juvenile have in influencing their actions and/or troubling behavior.
-Juvenile Delinquency cases involve minors that commit crimes that would be illegal if they were adults, so if your child is has been charged with Juvenile Delinquency, call Orange County criminal defense attorney Lauren K. Johnson at (949) 622-5522.
+Juvenile Delinquency cases involve minors that commit crimes that would be illegal if they were adults, so if your child is has been charged with Juvenile Delinquency, call Orange County criminal defense attorney Ms. Johnson-Norris at (949) 622-5522.

 At a juvenile disposition hearing, the court will consider how old your child is, how serious the crime is, and if the child has a previous criminal history.
 A juvenile judge can order one of several things for your child.
 They can order that your child stay home with you under court supervision or if your child needs to live with another relative.
 Your child could be placed on probation in an institution, in a group home, or sent to a probation camp or ranch.
 In some cases, your child may be sent to the Juvenile Justice Division of the Department of Corrections and Rehabilitation, or your child could be tried as an adult.
-To get the best possible outcome, you’ll need the services of an experienced Fullerton juvenile delinquency defense attorney like Lauren K. Johnson.
+To get the best possible outcome, you’ll need the services of an experienced Fullerton juvenile delinquency defense attorney like Ms. Johnson-Norris.

 One of the goals of the juvenile justice system is the treatment and rehabilitation of juvenile offenders, and there are a variety of methods and programs used which take into account the severity of the offense and the background of the offender.
 It is important to recognize a juvenile’s great capacity or potential to change and move in a more positive di rection.
 There has been education and therapeutic programming implemented in order to rehabilitate the youth and aid them in their journey.
 Furthermore, many more public and private agencies play a role in the juvenile justice system than in the adult system, including schools, social services agencies and community-based organizations.
-If you have any questions about how your child can best be helped, contact Orange County juvenile delinquency defense lawyer Lauren K. Johnson.
+If you have any questions about how your child can best be helped, contact Orange County juvenile delinquency defense lawyer Ms. Johnson-Norris.